 The vehicle will make greenfield and brownfield timberland investments in Ireland, the Baltic states and other European countries which McMahon did not specify.

 SLM has also identified permanent crop opportunities in Spain and Portugal where “exciting work” around regenerative agricultural systems for permanent crops is taking place, said McMahon, which will contribute to SLM’s goal of establishing a “climate positive” portfolio where carbon sequestration in trees and soil exceeds greenhouse gas emissions from operations.

 “We’re going to be using cover crops, biological fertility, integrated pest management, integrating livestock where possible, and so really improving soil health, storing more carbon and adding really positive biodiversity benefits as well,” he told Agri Investor.

-“The final step and that is going fully organic.
+“The final step of that is going fully organic.
 We see potential to make Europe and the Mediterranean countries like Spain and Portugal the real leaders in organic permanent crop production in the world.

 “We think there are real pockets of opportunity and that’s partly because there’s historically been less investment and less competition in Europe, so asset prices have not been bid up quite as high as maybe in California or Australia.”

 McMahon added that the opportunity the firm has identified involves making smaller transactions and aggregating the portfolio, which is the same strategy the firm used for its 2018 Irish fund.

 The Irish vehicle is now 80 percent deployed and is beating its return target, added the managing partner, which has an IRR target in the “mid-to-high single digits but is actually delivering a low double-digit IRR.”